New releases

 To be clear: This isn’t about circumventing privacy—it’s about maintaining the relationship with subscribers who’ve explicitly opted in to receive personalized messages from you.

-They want you to remember their preferences, their cart contents, and their browsing history.
 Server-side identity solutions make that possible by extending recognition.

 With third-party cookies restricted, first-party data becomes your foundation for sustainable growth.
 The key is connecting this data to unified customer profiles.